2206217/CS220AU-DP-2022/README.md

 <br>

 ## Log
-* 2022-11-02 V&R map in digital form (on Word).
+* 2022-11-02 V&R map in digital form (on Word) + quick analysis on the map.
-* 2022-11-02 Added more notes on metaverse to private repository + started thinking of my own digital footprint and its impact on the future development of the metaverse.
+* 2022-11-02 Added more notes on metaverse to private repository + started thinking of my own digital footprint.
 * 2022-10-25 Metaverse as an existential risk?
 Found articles and started reading/taking notes.
 * 2022-10-24 Created V&R map for myself.
 * 2022-10-24 Added initial notes to private repository.